 If you’re experiencing symptoms and not sure what to do next, Tampa General Hospital has several care options and tools to help:

 Our virtual COVID-19 assessment tool can help you determine what you should do next based on the symptoms you’re experiencing.
-Simply answer the questions in the virtual chat box and we’ll advise you on what to do.
-Visit TGH.org/COVIDAssessment.
+Simply answer the online tool questions and we’ll advise you on what to do.
+Visit https://www.tgh.org/covid-19-risk-assessment.

 TGH Virtual Health